Jang-ot

 According to the principles of the Joseon Dynasty's Confucianism, women were ordered not to show their face to foreign men, so they would cover their faces in many ways while going out.
-The jang-ot became a headdress by the mid of the 18th century to conceal face and upper bodies when walking in public under this influence.
+The jang-ot became a headdress by the mid 18th century to conceal face and upper bodies when walking in public under this influence.
 Besides the jang-ot, women also used two other forms of headdress to cover their faces depending on their social standing; sseugaechima (which was worn first worn by the upper class women in the mid-Joseon and later used by all classes until the very late Joseon period) and the neoul.

 Origins

 Jang-ot was originally a form of men's po called jang-ui, which was worn in 15th century.
 The jang-ui (장의/長衣) originated from the Chinese jangui and shared the same role and name; it was then localized through the combination of the Chinese jangui and the Korean jangyu (長襦), a form of coat worn during the Three Kingdoms period, gaining its own characteristics.